Alain Mabanckou: Writing

 In 2007, Mabanckou's early poetry was re-published by Points-Seuil under the title Tant que les arbres s'enracineront dans la terre, as well as a biography of James Baldwin, Lettre à Jimmy (Fayard), on the 20th anniversary of Baldwin's death.

 Mabanckou's 2009 novel, Black Bazar, is a dark comic story set in Jip's, a Paris Afro-Cuban bar once frequented by Mabanckou, portraying the lives of characters from the various African diasporas of France.

 Mabanckou's work has been translated and published in 15 languages, including several books in English.

 Academic

-In 2002, Mabanckou went to teach Francophone Literature at the University of Michigan as an Assistant Professor.
-After three years there he was hired in 2006 by the University of California Los Angeles, where he is now a full Professor in the French Department.
+In 2002, Mabanckou went to teach Francophone Literature at the University of Michigan as an assistant professor.
+After three years there he was hired in 2006 by the University of California Los Angeles, where he is now a full professor in the French Department.
 He currently lives in Santa Monica, California.

-He was appointed Visiting Professor at the Collège de France (Chair of Artistic Creation) for 2016.
+He was appointed visiting professor at the Collège de France (Chair of Artistic Creation) for 2016.

 Other work

-Mabanckou was named as a judge of the 2022 Booker Prize.
+Mabanckou was a judge of the 2022 Booker Prize, together with Neil MacGregor (chair), Shahidha Bari, Helen Castor and M. John Harrison.

-He is the founder of the musical project Black Bazar.
+Mabanckou is the founder of the musical project Black Bazar.